Skip to content

 Blue Badge — what varies

-Concessions and time allowances differ by bay/council.
+Concessions and time allowances differ by bay/council in both Saltaire and Shipley.
 Always read the plate by your exact bay; do not assume free evenings or Sundays.
 If a plate is unclear, choose a different bay with crystal-clear rules.

 Step-free pointers